 Listen to the scriptures and the tradition that speak our identity into existence.
 The scriptures remind us of who we are in times of crisis: those who respond.
 However and whatever the response, may we remember first and foremost who (and whose) we are.

-Pray for those infected by the coronavirus in China and around the world.
+Pray for those infected by the coronavirus all around the world.

 Pray with gratitude for those who care for them.